See Middle Tier.

 - Check Log me in automatically to allow users to automatically log on using their associated Windows user.
 See, Single Sign-on below.

 The above connections settings will be used from other workstations, but not from the Middle Tier server.
-After the initial testing, the upper direct connection settings will be used anytime you are on the server.
+After the initial testing, the upper direct connection settings will be used anytime on the server.
 This is required in order to perform version updates.

 Additional Setup Options